30 Free Gap Analysis Templates (Word, Excel)

 The first step is identifying the aspect of the organization to be focused on and determining its current state.
 To determine the current state, processes such as gathering data (qualitative and quantitative), getting feedback from the people involved, and reviewing the associated KPIs have to be done.

-The gap analysis template should outline the metrics of success for the respective aspect of the organization.
+The template should outline the metrics of success for each aspect of the organization.
 Examples of focus aspects are product quality, finances, marketing, etc.

 Identify the ideal future state

-Secondly, define the ideal state where the department or organization aims to be at.
+Secondly, define the ideal state where the department or organization aims to be.
 The desired state can be predefined in a strategic plan but can also be defined as part of the gap analysis.
 The desired state should be set within a reasonable timeframe; 3-5 years are standard time frames.
-Ensure the desired state is defined with the same criteria used to define the current state – it is impossible to compare parallel characteristics.
+Ensure the desired state is defined with the same criteria used to define the current state; it is impossible to compare parallel characteristics.

 Analyze gaps

-The next step in using a gap analysis template is identifying gaps between the current status and the potential.
+The next step in using a template is identifying gaps between the current status and the potential.
 This involves comparing data from the previous two steps.
-First, look out for the discrepancies between the current state of things and the expected or potential – these are the gaps that need to be filled.
+First, look out for discrepancies between the current state of things and the expected or potential.
+These need to be filled.

 Next, determine what and why it is happening.
-Finally, be specific and dig deeper by asking multi-dimensioned questions until the root causes of each gap are clear, and include them in the gap analysis template.
+Finally, be specific and dig deeper by asking multi-dimensioned questions until the root causes of each are clear, and include them in the template.

 Set S.M.A.R.T goals

-After identifying the gaps, carefully analyze them and create solutions that can help the organization fulfill its potential.
-The solutions must be SMART goals that progressively bridge the gaps identified earlier.
+Carefully analyze and create solutions that can help the organization fulfill its potential.
+The solutions must be SMART goals that gradually bridge the gaps identified earlier.
 SMART goals are easier to track and achieve.
-Ensure to factor in the cost implications of each solution identified in the gap analysis template.
+Ensure to factor in the cost implications of each solution identified in the template.

 Establish a plan

-There are diverse gap analysis tools that can be utilized to evaluate and assess data points and information in gap analysis.
-This article will discuss common gap analysis tools worth considering before or when conducting the analysis.
-They include:
+There are diverse tools that can be utilized to evaluate and assess data points and information.
+This article will discuss common tools worth considering before or when conducting the analysis.

 SWOT analysis